|

 Our Impact

-Currently the Soup Kitchen is serving over 300 guests per day, 7 days per week.
-Meals are served Monday through Friday from 1:00 p.m. to 4:00 p.m. and a pancake breakfast is served every Saturday and Sunday morning.
-In 2003, the kitchen served 118,625 meals.
-Of these 16,192 were from unduplicated guests.
-According to our most recent survey that was administered in August 2003 our guests are comprised of the following:
+Currently, the Soup Kitchen is serving over 300 guests per day, 7 days per week.
+Meals are served Monday through Friday from 12:00pm to 3:00pm, and breakfast is provided every Saturday and Sunday, from 9:00 am to 11:00 a.m.

 (back to menu >>)